 This page contains affiliate links.
 Learn more.

-For some people, especially CFS patients even 2-4 months intensive healing program taken abroad is not enough to get completely cured, but will act as life changer and kick-start to longer exploration into the world of alternative healing and dietary and lifestyle re-evaluation where every stone has to be turned in order to gain understanding what is happening and to find root causes of the problems.
+For some people, especially CFS patients even 2-4 months intensive healing program taken abroad is not enough to get completely cured, but will act as life changer and kick-start to longer exploration into the world of holistic healing and dietary and lifestyle re-evaluation where every stone has to be turned in order to gain understanding what is happening and to find root causes of the problems.
 And hopefully and eventually cure them completely or at least ending up finding a good balance with life enjoyment and restrictions and settling with regimen that you can do at home any time as maintenance.
 Personally I would have been hesitant doing these modalities by myself without first going through a program under doctor’s supervision.
 One needs to study a lot for doing things right and efficiently.

 -Breathing concentrated oxygen purified by oxygen concentrator

 –MMS (Master Mineral solution) topically or drinking, although it’s actually not ozone therapy

 -Drinking ozonated water.